VainlyStrain/Vailyn/README.md

 > **WARNING**
 >
 > The reverse shell module is NOT production-ready yet!
-Not all techniques have been implemented yet, and the implemented ones still need polishing.
+The techniques still need polishing & testing.
 >
 > Also, beware that YOUR IP WILL BE VISIBLE IN THE SERVER LOGS.